Dying Light: The Following: Plot

-Protagonist Kyle Crane learns from a survivor near death about a supposed cure to the virus.
-With the Tower running short on Antizin and Camden's efforts to produce a cure still unsuccessful, Crane decides to go investigate this supposed immunity.
-He heads out to the countryside, where he discovers that many of the survivors out there have converted to a religious cult called the Children of the Sun, who worship the Mother which is apparently the source of their immunity to the virus.
+Protagonist Kyle Crane learns from a survivor near death about a supposed cure to the zombie virus.
+With the survivors running short on Antizin, a drug that slows the process of infection and suppresses its symptoms, and efforts to produce a cure still unsuccessful, Crane decides to go investigate this supposed immunity.
+He travels to the countryside, where he discovers that many of the survivors out there have converted to a religious cult called the Children of the Sun, who worship the Mother, which is apparently the source of their immunity to the virus.
 In order to earn the cult's trust and learn more about the immunity, Crane decides to assist the survivors.
 Eventually, one of the Faceless, the high-ranking members of the cult, approaches Crane and privately admits that their immunity is gained through a special elixir they had discovered, but like Antizin, it only suppresses the infection and does not fully cure it.
-The Faceless also reveal that they are working on a permanent cure, and promise that in exchange for his help, they will give Crane the cure to take back to Harran.
+The Faceless also reveal that they are working on a permanent cure and promise that in exchange for his help, they will give Crane the cure to take back to Harran.

 Crane is then tasked with assisting a man named Atilla, who is working on an important project for the Mother.
 Atilla tells Crane that the Children of the Sun believe in a prophecy where a chosen one would rise up to become the prophet of the God of the Sun and purify the infection.
-He also reveals that the Mother was Jasmine, the wife of a local military Colonel who was involved in the experiments that caused the outbreak, but was bitten during the outbreak.
+He also reveals that the Mother was Jasmine, the wife of a local military Colonel who was involved in the experiments that caused the outbreak but was bitten during the outbreak.
 Before succumbing to the infection himself, the Colonel gave Atilla a secret code that Atilla passes on to Crane.
-Attila then commits suicide in an attempt to invoke the prophecy, but it fails to occur.
-Crane then discovers that the remnants of Rais' gang have also traveled to the countryside to search for the supposed cure as well.
-Rais' thugs stage an attack on the Mother's base in a nearby dam, but when Crane arrives, he finds both Rais' bandits and the Faceless all dead.
+Attila then suicides in an attempt to invoke the prophecy, but it fails to occur.
+Crane then discovers that the remnants of Rais's gang have also traveled to the countryside to search for the supposed cure as well.
+Rais's thugs stage an attack on the Mother's base in a nearby dam, but when Crane arrives, he finds both Rais's bandits and the Faceless all dead.